 |An art history of modern Navajo rug weaving.||Collectors' guide includes information on identifying, valuing and caring for antique Navajo rugs and blankets.||Southwestern American Indian textile history and photographs.|

 |A Manual of Fingerweaving||The Chilkat Dancing Blanket||Shota and the Star Quilt|

 |History of Native American finger-weaving, old photographs, and diagrams and instructions for young weavers.||History and tradition of Chilkat Indian blankets, with photographs.||Lovely children's story about a Sioux community and their star quilt, written in English and Lakota.|

 About us: This website belongs to Native Languages of the Americas, a non-profit organization dedicated to preserving and promoting endangered Native American languages.
-We are not artists ourselves, so if you are interested in buying some of the native rugs featured on this page, please contact the artists directly.
-Though we have featured only Indian blankets and rugs identified with the name and tribal affiliation of each artist, we haven't called the tribal offices to check up on any of them, and we only know a few of them personally.
-We also don't guarantee any of their products.
-This is not an exhaustive list of Native American weaving arts--if you would like us to add your rugs or quilts to this page, please contact us with your URL and tribal affiliation.
+We are not artists ourselves, so if you are interested in buying some of the Native Indian rugs featured on this page, please contact the artists directly.
+Though we have featured only American Indian blankets and rugs identified with the name and tribal affiliation of each artist, we haven't called the tribal offices to check up on any of them, and we only know a few of them personally.
+This is not an exhaustive list of Native American weaving arts--if you would like us to add your native rugs or quilts to this page, please contact us with your URL and tribal affiliation.
 We advertise any individual native artist or native-owned art business here free of charge.
-We do not link to rugs which are not made by tribally recognized American Indian, Inuit, or First Nations artists, so please do not ask us to.
-And finally, websites do occasionally expire and change hands, so use your common sense and this general rule of thumb: if the creator of each individual artwork is not identified by name and specific tribe, you are probably not looking at an authentic American Indian rug.
+We do not link to rugs which are not made by tribally recognized American Indian, Inuit, or First Nations artists.
+And finally, websites do expire and change hands, so use your common sense and this general rule of thumb: if the creator of each individual artwork is not identified by name and specific tribe, you are probably not looking at an authentic American Indian rug.